ciromattia/kcc/README.md

 #### Windows / macOS KindleGen

 It's included in [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011).

+On Windows, KCC expects it to be installed on the C drive!

 ## INPUT FORMATS
 **KCC** can understand and convert, at the moment, the following input types: